• Skip to main content

 Definition and meaning of “obaachan”

-• obaachan – お婆ちゃん (おばあちゃん) : a noun meaning ‘grandma’ in Japanese.
+• obaachan – お婆ちゃん (おばあちゃん) : a noun used to mean a ‘grandma’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

 Normally, this noun is used by a grandchild to call their grandmother in Japanese.
 This is widely considered less formal, so suitable for casual conversations.
 It’s also worth mentioning here that Japanese native speakers occasionally use this noun to refer to old women in general.